By Conner Baldacci 8/18/2020

 Hardware: this is one area that I always wanted to be fluid.
 Every guitar player has their own preferences and we would like to keep those options available while also utilizing standard hardware that works WITH the instrument instead of trying to dictate a certain sound.
 Note, the hardware listed current as of the time of publication but is subject to change.
 Starting from the bottom and working our way up, our standard hardware includes a PureTone output jack which increases the contact surface area of the prongs on the cable by 100%.
 Not only does this give the jack a much more stable connection (always make sure it clicks twice when inserting the cable), but the high and low frequencies are greatly improved, creating a much more balanced instrument all while eliminating frequency spikes and crackle caused by standard pressure grounds.

 We tested hundreds of control cavity components before landing on the current cavity layout.
 Our original idea was to use a blend pot for the pickups, however we could never find any consistent quality there so we turned our sights to three way switches.
 We purchased samples everywhere we could and found the ones with the least play and crackling.
-Same goes for the 500K volume and tone pots.
-We now use CTS pots that have been upgraded with brass components and a heavier duty wiper to handle any abuse that might be thrown its way.
+Same goes for the 550K volume and tone pots.
+We now use modified CTS pots that have been upgraded with brass components and a heavier duty wiper to handle any abuse that might be thrown its way.
+We’re so confident in our components that we warranty all of them for life, regardless of ownership.
+Should ANY Baldacci Guitars control cavity component fail for ANY reason, we will send a new one no questions asked.

 Nowhere is our commitment to quality shown more than perhaps in our pickup options.
 It is our belief that 85-90% of your electric guitar’s tone comes from these magic tone bars and it was critical we get these right.